 Federal regulations require recipients of federal financial aid to maintain satisfactory academic progress, as determined by the University, to receive assistance funded by the federal government.
 Satisfactory progress toward a degree is defined in accordance with the following table for purpose of determining eligibility for federal student aid programs:

-Qualitative and Quantitative Measures: Students are required to make academic progress toward a degree by maintaining the minimum cumulative grade point average (GPA) on work attempted at UWA in accordance with the following table:
+Qualitative and Quantitative Measures: Students are required to make academic progress toward a degree by maintaining the minimum cumulative grade point average (GPA) and course completion rate on all work attempted, including repeated courses, that count toward their degree in accordance with the following table:

 |0 - 29